At the moment, ABA Senegal offers services in our therapy space in Ouakam, Dakar. Limited home and school services are also available.

 Practicum (1500 hours) -- Clinic Preparation

-The Co-Directors prepare for their own practicum hours to start in Dakar.
-This involves:
+The Director prepared for their own practicum hours to start in Dakar.
+This involved:

 Completing training coursework (Oct 2017-Oct 2018)